Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 .. image:: images/QUINT_withexample.png

 .. tip::
-   The QUINT workflow is available online in the `EBRAINS Rodent Workbench <https://rodentworkbench.apps.ebrains.eu/>`_ or as a series of `desktop applications <https://quint-workflow.readthedocs.io/en/latest/>`_.
-The EBRAINS Rodent Workbench offers tighter integration of the tools and new functionality such as shareable microscopy viewer links and a plotting feature.
+   An online beta version of the QUINT workflow is available at `EBRAINS Rodent Workbench <https://rodentworkbench.apps.ebrains.eu/>`_ (an EBRAINS account is required).
+The QUINT workflow is also available locally through the use of a series of `desktop applications <https://quint-workflow.readthedocs.io/en/latest/>`_.
+The benefit of the EBRAINS Rodent Workbench is tighter integration of the tools and new functionality such as shareable microscopy viewer links and automated plotting.

 Which atlases are supported?
 -----------------------------